This article is a part of the Yamaha keyboard "Style Reference".

 For detailed instructions about deleting, copying and pasting MIDI events consult your software manual / help file.

 Display the Event List in your MIDI software.
-This will look like the image to the right.
+This will look like:

 Edit MIDI file